Essential oils have been used for nearly 6,000 years, with the aim of improving a person’s health or mood.

 Lemons are often associated with moon magick.
 Lemon juice is purifying and cleansing.
 Lemon is used in love magick where you can add the peel to love sachets and mixtures.
 Use an infusion of lemon to induce lust.
 Create a lemon water mixture for cleansing of magickal tools, space, or yourself to remove unwanted negativity.

 Magickal uses: Cleansing, spiritual opening, love, moon magick, purification, and removal of blockages.

 Peppermint essential oil adds a fresh scent to your home, and it also provides health benefits.
-Peppermint essential oil may help on headaches, cold, blocked respiratory system, improve mental focus and fight depression.
+Peppermint essential oil may help with headaches, colds, blocked respiratory system, improve mental focus, and fight depression.

 - Energy & Uplifts mood

 - Concentration & Focus